owid/owid-datasets/datasets/Global Primary Energy Consumption - Vaclav Smil (2017) & BP Statistics/README.md

-# Global Primary Energy Consumption - Vaclav Smil (2017)
+# Global Primary Energy Consumption - Vaclav Smil (2017) & BP Statistics

 This data comprises of a combination of data from Appendix A of Vaclav Smil's Updated and Revised Edition of his book, 'Energy Transitions: Global and National Perspectives' (2017). & BP Statistical Review of World Energy.